5 Steps to Improve Decision-Making in Sports By Yourself

 Step 5 - Set up the phone where you would be looking during the game

-Where is the information coming from that you need to make this decision?
+Where is the information that you need to make this decision?

 The opposing player’s hips?
 Their feet?
 The open space?

-Here is a video example for soccer goalkeepers (read description below for explanation)
+Here is a video example for soccer goalkeepers (read the description below for an explanation)

 What situation am I working on?

-what decisions (actions, skills, or movements) do i have to make?
+what decisions (actions, skills, or movements) must I make?

 🟦🟥🟩 = Come out and collect the cross